 After the paint and wax have cured (a few weeks), I have found the finish more durable than latex.
+If you want super durable – hard even to sand finish, use the Calcium Carbonate Powder and Plaster of Paris mixed recipe.
 If you see a spot that looks like it could use more protection – just add another layer of wax over it and buff when dry.

 No priming or sanding needed ?
 I know you have read that Chalk Paint can be painted over anything with no priming or sanding needed.
 This is not always the case.
 Very shiny surfaces or old wood that has a stain on it will sometimes need to be primed with a clear shellac.
 To get the best results, it is best to clean the piece well first to remove the dirt and grime.
 Let it dry before painting it.